darthwesker/loopback-full-text-search/README.md

 }
 ```

-And the make the Full-text search using the `q` parameter in the `where` clause:
+And make the Full-text search using the `q` parameter in the `where` clause:
 ```json
 {
   "where": {